-CALLING ALL SUPERHEROES: TAKING A LEAP FOR ACCESSIBILITY
+CALLING ALL SUPERHEROES – TAKE A LEAP FOR ACCESSIBILITY

 The 2018 Easter Seals Drop Zone will see ordinary Canadians become superheroes for a day by rappelling off a high-rise tower in seven cities across Canada to raise funds to support Canadians who are living with disabilities

 Toronto, ON – 13 August 2018: Throughout August and September this year, ordinary Canadians across the country will forego their regular daily routine and instead, put on their masks and superhero outfits in order to participate in the annual Easter Seals Drop Zone events.
 The Drop Zone, Easter Seals’ unique signature fundraising event, is a knee-shaking, heart-pounding, adrenaline-pumping adventure that encourages Canadians to get out of their comfort zone and face their fears by rappelling from the top of a towering high-rise building – all in support of Canadians who are living with disabilities.

 Participants – regardless of gender or ability – can register to participate as an individual or as a team.
 In order to rappel, they must fundraise the minimum amount set for each location.
 The task is made simple with the fundraising platform that Easter Seals provides to all registrants.
 This year, the event is taking place in seven cities across Canada beginning in Ottawa, followed by Regina, Winnipeg, Victoria, Vancouver, Halifax, and ending in Toronto.
 Since 2005, approximately 8,500 brave superheroes have stepped over the edge and safely rappelled off a building in support of Easter Seals and fellow Canadians who are living with disabilities.